nikita-jaya/gradebook/README.md

 ```

 Start by building a policy file that reflects the assignments from your Gradescope file and the structure of the syllabus.
-More information and guidance on building your policy file can be found in the [Building a Policy File vignette](https://gradebook-dev.github.io/gradebook/articles/policy-files.html).
+More information and guidance on building your policy file in YAML format can be found in the [Building a Policy File vignette](https://gradebook-dev.github.io/gradebook/articles/policy-files.html).

-This should be loaded in with `read_policy()`, and then course grades can be computed with `get_grades()`.
+This YAML policy file should be loaded in with `read_policy()`, and then course grades can be computed with `get_grades()`.
 ```r
 policy <- read_policy("policy_demo.yaml")